Infographics can make dry and boring information exciting.

 An infographic can also make complex problems seem more approachable and solvable.
 Organizations can share their campaigns in a visual, easy-to-understand format.
 Marketing collateral like infographics can be instrumental increasing exposure and attracting donors.
 They also make compelling visuals for your nonprofit website.

-With these 9 essential types of infographics, you will be equipped to visualize most types of information.
+With these nine essential types of infographics, you will be equipped to visualize most types of information.

 Ready to start designing an infographic?
-This short video will show you how to make an infographic in 5 steps:
+This short video will show you how to make an infographic in five steps, or just start now with our infographic maker: